 All children are provided with equal access to the mathematics curriculum.
+It is part of our school policy to provide a broad and balanced education for all children.
 We aim to provide suitable learning opportunities regardless of gender, ethnicity or home background.
 Teachers use a range of open-ended questions that allow all children to take part.
 Teachers encourage children to use practical equipment and represent mathematics visually to deepen the children's understanding.
 We plan each lesson with 'tiered learning' and children are challenged according to their understanding of different concepts.
+The Education Endowment Funt recommend a set of five core practices that can support all pupils, including those with SEND.